abcdesktopio/docs/opsdocs/docs/usecases/4.4/filter-traffic-per-group.md

 ## Use case description

-As an organistaion, you may have several departments, such as sales, accounting, IT, etc. And you may want to control access based on department.
-For exemple, an IT employee shouldn't have access to accounting documents.
-With abcdesktop, you can meet these kind of needs by creating rules bases on the groups to which users belong.
+As an organization, you may have multiple departments—such as sales, accounting, and IT—each with different access requirements.
+For example, an IT employee should not have access to accounting documents.
+With abcdesktop, you can address these requirements by creating rules based on the groups to which users belong.

 ```mermaid
 ---